 - Paint your project as desired (following the proper steps for those steps you can go here and download our painting instructional guide)

 - Apply first 1-2 coats of a stain sheen waterbase finish.
-(We use General Finishes or ML Campbell)
+(I use General Finishes or ML Campbell)

 - Lightly scuff

 - Apply 1-2 Coats of General Finishes flat out flat

 - You should be done however if hand applying you may have light streaking in most cases steel wool can solve that problem!

 Here are a few pros and cons for your various sheen options, to help you decide if “flat” truly is the way you want to go…

 Flat – Attractive, but not durable.
 More absorbant, and easily scuffed and scratched.
 Dust can be seen at every direction when using a darker color.
 Cleaning or rubbing can result in unintentional buffing, which will heighten the sheen and may appear to be imperfections in the finish.
 While the above mentioned Flat Out Flat is stunning, and a fantastic option for your matte projects, the formula includes a matting agent which makes it less durable than higher sheen clear coats.

 Eggshell – Slightly more durable than flat.
 Very soft appearance.
 Common on living area walls.

 Satin – Most common furniture finish.
 Not too glossy, but still a bit of glare for that true finished look.
 Not ideal if you want the look of “no finish,” like chalk type paint.
 Higher sheen makes it more durable and easier to clean than flat or eggshell.